ncatlab/nlab-content/pages/8/3/6/1/1638/content.md

 used term **polygraph** for _computad_ .
 This term is now used in parts of the literature.
 Since "computad" is 20 years older, it should probably be preferred.

++-- {: .query}
-+--{: .query} According to Francois Metayer Power used n-computad in 1991, whilst a computad &#224; l&#224; Street is a 2-polygraph and does not refer to the higher dimensional case.
-As Albert Burroni's notion of n-polygraph also was from 1991, this comment is misleading.
+[[Tim Porter]]: According to Francois M&#233;tayer, Jon Power used 'n-computad' in 1991, whilst a computad &#224; l&#224; Street is a 2-polygraph and does not refer to the higher dimensional case.
+As Albert Burroni's notion of n-polygraph also was from 1991, this comment is perhaps misleading.

+In fact, I am not convinced that precedence is a final arbiter of terminology.
+Hopf algebras were called something else before Milnor and Moore used that term, and there are other examples.
+Is computad a better term than polygraph.
+I do not know how to define 'better' in this context.

 =--